centrapay/centrapay-docs/content/guides/merchant-integration-barcode-flow.md

 ---
 title: Barcode Flow for Merchants
+description: How merchants can accept payments by scanning a barcode presented by the patron.
 nav:
   path: Reference/Merchant Integrations
   title: Barcode Flow
   order: 4
 ---

-Connecting with Patrons using our Barcode Flow requires the Patron to present a Barcode and the merchant integration to scan it in order to [create a Payment Request](https://docs.centrapay.com/api/payment-requests#create-a-payment-request).
+Connecting with patrons using our Barcode Flow requires the patron to present a Barcode and the merchant integration to scan it in order to [create a Payment Request](https://docs.centrapay.com/api/payment-requests#create-a-payment-request).

 ## Barcode Flow

-The sequence diagram below indicates the expected flow of behavior between the Patron, the Point of Sale (POS) and Centrapay.
+The sequence diagram below indicates the expected flow of behavior between the patron, the Point of Sale (POS) and Centrapay.

 ```mermaid
 sequenceDiagram